lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

   ![Toolchain](./images/toolchain.png)

+1. The toolchain gets a default name you can change.
+In **Configurable Integrations** at the bottom, select GitHub.
+To store your source code in GitHub, you must authorize Bluemix to connect to GitHub.

+1. By clicking Authorize, a new window will enable to Sign into GitHub to continue to IBM Bluemix Toolchains.

+1. Once Authorize, you will be brought back the GitHub Configuration on Bluemix.
+Keep the Default option to clone the starter code for the "Hello World!" application into your GitHub account.

-  Bluemix DevOps creates a Git repository for your application, puts in it the starter code for the "Hello World!" application, and defines a build pipeline so that your app gets automatically redeployed after every commit.
+1. The toolchain has been configured successfully.
+A new GitRepository has been create, as well as a build pipeline so that your app gets automatically redeployed after every commit.

-1. Make note of the Git URL.
+1. Open the GitHub repo and make note of the Git URL.

 # Step 3 - Checkout the code locally